 The Jacaranda is proud of its thrilling and passionate colors which nature presents.
-The reason why there is a demand for this tree is because the flowers of this tree bloom for around two months.
+The reason why there is a demand for this tree is because of the flowers of this tree bloom for around two months.
 Jacaranda is obtained at an affordable price, from the gardens where they are grown and from nurseries.

 The genus jacaranda exists in 49 varieties of plants that flower; it belongs to the Bignoniaceae family, inhabitant of the subtropical and tropical provinces of South America, Central America, Hispaniola, Cuba, the Bahamas and Jamaica.
 It is widespread in Asia, particularly in Nepal.
 It was brought to the other subtropical and tropical provinces of the world.
 Jacaranda is known by its botanical name also.

 People are of the belief that this name is originated from Guarani, which means fragrant.
 The explanation of the word Jacaranda was a complement to Mr. Chamber’s Cyclopaedia.
 Ist Ed., (1753).
 And as regards the Portuguese it is Tupi-Guaraniorigin.

 The Jacaranda Tree creates magnificence in the tropical districts displaying its cluster of purple colored, trumpet shaped flowers that emanates its fragrance.
 This jacaranda tree is admired by all people.
 Apart from this, it is adjustable to arid conditions.